syntax-syndicate/plakar-backup-platform/subcommands/help/docs/plakar-backup.md

 0

-> Command completed successfully, snapshot created.
+> Command completed successfully; a snapshot was created, but some items may have
+> been skipped (for example, files without sufficient permissions).
+> Run
+> plakar-info(1)
+> on the new snapshot to view any errors.

 &gt;0

-> An error occurred, such as failure to access the repository or issues
+> An error occurred, such as failure to access the Kloset store or issues
 > with exclusion patterns.

 # SEE ALSO